 If you have a repetitive injury, make sure the doctor understands the nature of your work.
 Describe your workplace and job.
 Your doctor probably does not have any knowledge of the demands of your job.
 Demonstrate your job to the doctor, and then give him or her ranges of weights and the number of repetitions you would do in a shift.
 If you have to make a certain movement lifting 20 pounds 300 times in a shift, show the doctor.
 If you handle 20,000 pounds of product in a shift, tell the doctor.
 Only then will the doctor understand and appreciate how and why the work you have been doing over the years has finally physically affected you.

-If you have questions about worker’s compensation, personal injury or social security disability, please feel free to call The Previant Law Firm at 414-203-0514 or toll free at 888-213-0123.
+If you have questions about worker’s compensation, personal injury or social security disability, please feel free to call The Previant Law Firm, S.C. at (414) 240-1185.